$\aleph$-IPOMDP: Mitigating Deception in a Cognitive Hierarchy with Off-Policy Counterfactual Anomaly Detection: Overcoming Deception with Limited Computational Resources

-This is determined by a parameter $\omega \in [0,1]$ that is used in a similar manner to $\delta$ in the gzip components, determining the percentiles that the observed cumulative reward needs to satisfy to be counted as `typical' reward.
+This is determined by a parameter $\omega \in [0,1]$ that is used similarly to $\delta$ in the gzip components, determining the percentiles that the observed cumulative reward needs to satisfy to be counted as `typical' reward.
 This component's output is similar to the output of $Z^1(\Theta_k, h^t)$, namely a vector of size $|\Theta_k|$ with each entry is a binary variable, indicating if the observed reward is within acceptable bounds, implying whether the reward could have been generated by a $\theta_\nu \in \Theta_k$ opponent.
-Notably, if the expected reward is higher than the upper limit this component is also activated, even though such an event benefits the victim.
+Notably, if the expected reward is higher than the upper limit, this component is also activated, even though such an event benefits the victim.
 Of course, this component may be tuned to alert only when the expected reward is too low.
 The two components are correlated, as $\mu$'s reward, monitored by $Z^2$ is a function of $\nu$'s actions, which are monitored by $Z^1$.
-We combine the output of the components using element-wise logical conjunction in a recursive manner: $f^t = f^{t-1} \wedge (Z^1(\cdot) \wedge Z^2(\cdot))$.
-The recursive update, similar in essence to Bayesian update, is inspired by the assumption that agents cannot change their type during an interaction \citep{gmytrasiewicz_framework_2005} - meaning that if a certain type is excluded by the $\aleph$-mechanism at time $t$ it cannot be verified in the future.
+We combine the output of the components using element-wise logical conjunction recursively: $f^t = f^{t-1} \wedge (Z^1(\cdot) \wedge Z^2(\cdot))$.
+The recursive update, similar to the Bayesian update, is inspired by the assumption that agents cannot change their type during an interaction \citep{gmytrasiewicz_framework_2005}---meaning that if a certain type is excluded by the $\aleph$-mechanism at time $t$ it cannot be verified in the future.
 The full mechanism is described in Algorithm \ref{alg:aleph_mechanism}.
 The output, a binary vector, is then one of the inputs to the $\aleph$-policy.

-\subsubsection{$\aleph$-policy}

-The agent's behaviour is governed by its $\aleph$-policy (Algorithm \ref{alg:aleph_policy}).
-This takes as its input the output of the $\aleph$-mechanism and the beliefs about the opponent's type and generates an action.
+\subsubsection{$\aleph$-Policy}